-Insurance coverage varies by state but in most cases no, your treatment is not covered.
+Insurance coverage varies by state and certain products are covered by Medicare and private insurance.
 Your physician will provide you with an itemized statement so you may personally file a claim with your insurance provider.

-The cost of a regenerative medicine treatment is based on the procedure and type of product needed.
+The cost of a regenerative medicine treatment is based on the type of product and volume needed.

 Have a question?